Welcome! Thank you for visiting my page. Please read on to learn more about my approach to learning and the services I offer.

 For face-to-face tutoring, small groups, or friends, I have a garden room set up for working together.
 As you can see, there are lots of books in the room - as a family, our shared passion is reading.
 I also have many picture and primary-level reading books, from across my time working as a teacher and raising three children, meaning that it is never difficult to find a suitable story to read or share.

 I also work with other tutors to share ideas and resources for teaching and supporting children’s learning.
-It is fabulous to find new approaches which can work for the individual child.
+It is fabulous to find new approaches which can work for the individual child, and reassuring that good practice can be shared in the tutoring world!

 HOW IT WORKS